hanabi/hanabi.github.io/README.md

 ### Hard Bluffs

 * Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff* or a *Finesse* + *Prompt*.
-In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
+In this situation, *aam's Razor* applies, so players should always opt with the former (simpler) interpretation.
 When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.
 * For example, this is a *Finesse* + *Prompt* and NOT a *Hard Bluff*:
   * Only red 1 is played on the stacks.
   * Cathy has a 3 clued in her hand (with no color information on it).